 '''

-2,"TEXT FIELD" |}
+2, "TEXT FIELD" | }

 '''

-- Save your file as SAMPLE.FMT.
-8. - 9.
-Import the packets into your communications software or send it to the printer's communication port through the Monarch® MPCL Toolbox Download Utility (available on our Web site).
+9. Import the packets into your communications software or send it to the printer's communication port through the Monarch® MPCL Toolbox Download Utility.
+You can also copy the packets to the printer using DOS commands (MODE COM1: 9600,N,8,1, and COPY SAMPLE.FMT COM1).